-Temple of Dawn, Must-Visit Attraction in Thailand
+Temple of Dawn, Thailand

 Wat Arun, known as the Temple of Dawn, is one of Bangkok’s most stunning sights.
 Sitting along the Chao Phraya River, the temple is a true beauty, especially when the sun rises and lights up its incredible spires.
 Whether you’re admiring the detailed architecture or just soaking in the peaceful atmosphere, Wat Arun offers a unique chance to experience Thailand’s rich cultural heritage.
 It’s definitely a must-see spot for anyone visiting Bangkok.